kacole2/s3motion/README.md

 - `s3motion -R` or `s3motion --REST`: Start a webservice listening on port 8080 for REST based commands.

 ## REST Usage
 In addition to running this as a command line, it can also accept REST requests.
 To begin the microservice to accept REST commands use `s3motion -R`.
-You will see a message that says **Microservice started on port 8080**.
-All requests must go through /api, for example `http://myserver.mycompany.com/api`.
-All requests are returned with JSON
+You will see a message that says **s3motion microservice started on port 8080**.
+All requests must go through /api, for example `http://myserver.mycompany.com:8080/api`.
+All requests are returned with JSON.
+The default port used is always `:8080`.

 The following REST commands are available to you.

 - /api/clients
-  - GET: Returns a JSON object with all clients configured in the s3motionClients.json file
+  - GET: Returns a JSON object with all clients configured in the s3motionClients.json object

 			GET http://127.0.0.1:8080/api/clients
 			Status: 200 OK